THE UNIVERSITY OF MICHIGAN

 Grade breakdown

-The Honor Code is in effect for both the problems sets and the term project.
-Unless otherwise indicated/announced, all problem sets and reports for term project are due at 11:00am in the classroom, on the dates indicated in Schedule page.
-Late submission (no-no ) is accepted according to the past due policy.
-Early submission to the Instructor is of course welcomed.
+The Honor Code is in effect for both the problems sets and the course project.
+Unless otherwise announced, all problem sets are due at 9:10am in the classroom (submit a paper copy), and all reports are due at midnight (email me PDF files) on the dates indicated in Schedule page.
+Late submission is accepted according to the past due policy.

 Problem sets